willtech-1/online-store/README.md

 # Shopping Cart

 ## What is it?
-Is it an online store made easy for users to buy products at their own time and comfort.
+Is it an online store made easy for users to buy products at their own time and comfort, also users have an option to get their product delivered in their cities.

 ## Table of contents
 * [Installation](#Installation)